otto-de/api-guidelines/api-guidelines/global/json/naming-conventions/rules/must-represent-enumerations-as-strings.md

 ---
-type: MUST
 id: R004080
 ---

-# represent enumerations as strings
+# MUST represent enumerations as strings

 An enumeration is a human readable representation of data.
 Therefore, strings are a good data type choice for enumerations.